hackclub/OnBoard/TIPS.md

 4. Select the "assemble" option when ordering!
 This way everything will come assembled.
 5. Use Lead-free HASL!
 6. When ordering, you may get an alert that some parts "unselected".
 This can be ignored.
+7. You can design as many boards as you want, as long as the total cost doesn't go over $100.